 As we discussed previously in our “FLSA – Hours Worked” series, there are circumstances when it may be unclear whether an employee’s time should be counted as hours worked for purposes of minimum wage and overtime requirements set forth in the Fair Labor Standards Act (FLSA).
 One of the more common situations when this question arises is when employees participate in meetings, seminars, lectures, or training.
+We will discuss when employers must pay employees for meeting time and training time.

 - the attendance is outside the employee’s regular working hours;